This post contains affiliate links. Please see our disclosure policy.

 • Dairy-free – Use your favorite trusted dairy-free butter & heavy cream to make this recipe dairy-free.

 Step 1: Make & Bake the Crust.
 Stir together melted butter, sugar, flour cinnamon and salt in a large mixing bowl to make the shortbread crust.
 Bake for 20 minutes.
-The crust will be slightly golden brown.
-This ensures the crust will not get soggy under the wet pecan pie filling.
+This prevents a soggy crust.

 The pan of unbaked and baked shortbread crust.